kartikdutt18/Efficiency-Tracker-CLI-Tool/ReadMe.md

 Goal :
 Add tasks using CLI using the following commands :
 ```
+python3 $EfficiencyCLI tasks_done tasks_completed look_back
 ```

+Lookback is optional.
+Also, you can set the default tasks_completed so you don't have to pass it again.

 Result will be along the following lines.